Skip to main content

 9. Do All You Can To Retire Early

-The best way to plan your outing was when you received the job confirmation letter.
+The best time to plan your outing was when you received the job confirmation letter.
 The other best time is today.
 From 40 to 50 years old, be outside,” Onu wrote.

 Yeah, he means you should have retired by the time you're between 40 and 50 years old.
 How possible is it?
 This is possible if you follow these nuggets from item 1 and all through.